 “I acknowledged my sins unto thee, and mine iniquity have I not hid.”
 (Psalm 32:5).

-Before you can be forgiven you must acknowledge your need of forgiveness.
+Before you can be forgiven you must acknowledge your need for forgiveness.
 You must agree with God’s assessment of your true condition as proclaimed in His word, “For all have sinned and come short of the glory of God…” (Romans 3:23).

 “As it is written, There is none righteous, no, not one…” (Romans 3:10).